What are the Rules Regarding Signatures in Contracts?

 Make Your Mark

 Usually, a signature is simply someone's name written in a stylized fashion.
 However, that is not really necessary.
 All that needs to be there is some mark that represents you.
 It can be -- as many signatures end up -- a series of squiggles, a picture, or historically, even the traditional "X" for people who couldn't read and write.
+As long as it adequately records the intent of the parties involved in a contractual agreement, it's considered a valid signature.

 Usually this mark is made by a pen, but not necessarily.
 The signature can be made by anything that marks the paper.
 Pencil is not favored because it can smudge and be erased, but a signature made with a pencil is equally valid as a signature in pen.
 Signatures can also be made with stamps or with electronic means, since these are all different forms of writing implements.